 The replication server weight determines the proportion of the directory servers currently in the topology that should connect to this particular replication server.
 The replication server weight is configured as a fraction of the estimated global power of all the replication servers in the topology.
 For example, if replication server A is estimated to be twice as powerful as replication server B, the weight of replication server A should be twice the weight of replication server B.

-The weight of a particular replication server can be represented as (n/d) where n is the weight of the replication server and d is the sum of the weights of all the replication servers in the topology.
+The percentage of load of a particular replication server can be represented as (n/d) where n is the weight of the replication server and d is the sum of the weights of all the replication servers in the topology.

 The replay of changes on replicated directory servers is efficient on multi-core and multi-CPU systems.
 On a directory server, multiple threads read the changes sent by the replication server.